qwazwsx/controllable-webcams-live-chatbot/README.md

 * D=down
 * +=zoom in
 * -=zoom out
+* h=home

+you can specify a multiplier to commands do this by adding a number after the chat command
+eg:
+"r 2" moves twice the distance that "r" does
+"+5" moves 5 times the distance that "+" does

+note: if the multiplier is too large the camera will return an error ([specific limits here  on p20](https://www.axis.com/files/manuals/vapix_ptz_52933_en_1307.pdf))

 ## terminal arg breakdown
  `node bot.js <youtube video id> <api key> <url> <debug>`